NewsFront (website): Allegations of disinformation

 In 2017, German newspaper Die Zeit alleged that NewsFront had tried to influence elections in both Germany and France by promoting false claims against Angela Merkel and Emmanuel Macron.
 According to the Atlantic Council, NewsFront was in 2017 one of the top three sources of Russian propaganda in Germany.
 Together with official Russian outlets RT and Sputnik, their content had 500,000 followers on Facebook.

 In 2019, EU vs Disinformation stated that NewsFront focuses its German-language version on anti-immigration German nationalism in order to attract a discontented German-speaking audience to the pro-Kremlin viewpoints of news from RT and Sputnik.
 The English language version pursues the same goal, but with "left-leaning" commentary, nothing about immigration.
 According to EU vs Disinformation, NewsFront published more than 800 disinformations since 2015 (as of July 2022).

 In 2020, the US State Department described NewsFront as part of a "disinformation and propaganda ecosystem," where Russian state actors teamed with others whose connection to Russia was less clear, in order to get wide attention for their ideas.

 In 2021, a State Department official speaking on the basis of classified information told The Wall Street Journal that NewsFront "is guided by the FSB," Russia's successor agency to the Soviet Union's KGB.
 Time magazine in 2021 described NewsFront as "by far the most successful and ambitious" Russia-led website making false claims about COVID-19 and vaccines.
 For example, NewsFront published claims that the U.S. government created coronavirus and intentionally exported it to China.

 In 2021 and again in 2022, the US Treasury announced sanctions against NewsFront, calling it in 2022 "a Crimea-based disinformation and propaganda outlet...particularly focused on supporting Russia-backed forces in Ukraine."

+In February 2024 they spread news of an upcoming biopic of President Zelensky of Ukraine called “The Price of Victory”.
+They included videos of the actors Chuck Norris and Dolph Lundgren manipulated to appear to be wishing him success with the film.

 Social media

-In April 2020, according to NBC News, Facebook and Twitter deleted many pages and accounts they said were linked to "Coordinated Inauthentic Behavior" by Russian actors, including those linked to News Front and to SouthFront.
+In April 2020, according to NBC News, Facebook and Twitter deleted many pages and accounts they said were linked to "Coordinated Inauthentic Behavior" by Russian actors, including those linked to NewsFront and to SouthFront.